Poverty Alliance chief executive Peter Kelly speaking about the conference on BBC Radio Scotland

 Scotland is a country that believes in justice and compassion.
 These values guide the anti-poverty movement in all that we do – including the design and delivery of our campaigning activities.

-This is a chance to discuss how we organise for change, from the grassroots to the national level, to learn from each other about what works and when, and to help shape the anti-poverty movement’s campaigning priorities for the coming years.
+It was a chance to discuss how we organise for change, from the grassroots to the national level, to learn from each other about what works and when, and to help shape the anti-poverty movement’s campaigning priorities for the coming years.

 Enter your email address to receive regular e-updates about our work.
 If at any time you want to stop receiving these, simply contact us.
 We’ll keep your details safe and won’t share them with any other organisations for their marketing purposes.
 For full details see our Privacy Policy.